astrolavos1998/GCI-DCS/README.txt

 FULL USER MANUAL

 GCI v.5.18 is the premier ground-controlled interception system for DCS World, providing absolute battlefield awareness with zero workload for the mission creator.
+It is completely autonomous and does not require any other external framework (MIST, MOOSE etc) to run.
+    -Using Native DCS API: The script relies exclusively on the built-in functions of ED (Eagle Dynamics), such as world.addEventHandler, land.getHeight, coalition.getGroups and timer.scheduleFunction.
+    -Logic Autonomy: All distance, Bearing, Bullseye and Line of Sight (LOS) calculations are done within the code of the file itself.
+    -Menu Management: The commands for the F10 radio menu use the missionCommands library, which is part of the core DCS scripting environment.

 	WHAT GCI V.5.17 OFFERS:
 		Full Automation: No unit configuration is required in the Mission Editor.
 The script automatically identifies active radar units.